 In addition to these strategies, you may just need to be more patient and flexible than you're used to while you're navigating these new challenges.
 Don't necessarily expect to hit the ground running and let yourself off the hook for misunderstanding things in your new host country.
 The study abroad experience is a great opportunity to develop adaptability and flexibility, skills that will help you as you enter the job market upon graduation!
 Just remember that it takes time to develop these skills.
 Creativity and resourcefulness will help you to respond to challenges and to take advantage of the opportunities available to you while studying abroad.

-We encourage you to read about culture shock and how to work through the ups and downs you might be experiencing during your time abroad so that you can successfully adapt to your host culture!
+We encourage you to read about culture shock in order to understand how to work through the ups and downs you might be experiencing during your time abroad so that you can successfully adapt to your host culture.

 Mental Health Resources

 We realize that this semester or year may be a particularly challenging one as you navigate cultural shock, differences in academic expectations, hybrid or online courses, and an additional layer of COVID-related culture shock as many host countries transition through various stages of vaccination regimes, reopening, etc. Your provider or host university may provide mental health resources to you as part of your program fee.
 Program staff can also assist you in locating mental healthcare providers within your host country if needed.
 While students do typically have access to such resources on site through their provider or host university, keep in mind these resources may differ from what you may encounter in the U.S. depending on your program as well as the host country’s culture respective to mental health.
 Before you depart, reach out to your program contact directly to ask about counseling and other services which may be available to you on-site.